ninjaframework/ninja/ninja-core/src/site/markdown/commercial_support/agile_custom_development.md

 ## Custom features and modules for Ninja

 Sometimes you need a feature in Ninja's codebase better yesterday than in some weeks time.
 If Ninja's core team  agrees that your feature request can be integrated into Ninja we can start implementing now.
-We offer competitive rates for the development of custom features or modules.
+We offer competitive rates for development of custom features or modules.
 Custom features will be prioritized over non paid features and will make it into the next release of Ninja.